 Labrador Retrievers are easy to train and highly motivated, making them great for first-time dog owners.

-They also encourage a physically active lifestyle and can improve mental health.
+They also encourage a physically active lifestyle, which can improve mental health.

 Labs are good-natured, tolerant, and hate being alone.

-However, they can be nervous or aggressive if not raised and trained properly.
+However, they can be nervous or aggressive if not raised and trained correctly.

-The American Kennel Club officially recognizes three colors of Labrador: yellow, black, and chocolate, and each makes an appearance on the U.S. News & World Report list—black clocks in at #10, yellow at #14, and chocolate at #22.
+The American Kennel Club officially recognizes three colors of Labrador: yellow, black, and chocolate.
+Each appears on the U.S. News & World Report list—black is ranked #10, yellow is ranked #14, and chocolate is ranked #22.

 Maltese